– My role has been both slightly imposed but not least self-imposed, as the mainstay of the family, says Ingrid (45).

 – He wasn’t the sort of drug addict you see on the street.
 Many probably say the same, but my brother was unique.
 He wasn’t one of them.

 The most prevalent storyline among these particular informants, is the storyline about a lack of recognition.
-Societally, we view losing a child as one of the worst things a human being can experience, but the grief of bereaved siblings is not viewed as equal.
+Societally, we view losing a child as one of the worst things a human being can experience.
+The grief of bereaved siblings, however, is not viewed as equally grave.

-A lot of these siblings have felt that they need to stay strong in their grief and provide support for other family members.
+Many of these siblings felt an obligation to stay strong and provide support for other family members.

-– I’ve felt concerned for my mom, especially.
-Because her immediate grief reaction was much more physical than the reactions the rest of us had, says John (36), who lost his brother ten years ago.
+– I’ve felt concerned about my mom, especially.
+Her immediate grief reaction was much more physical than the reactions the rest of us had, says John (36), who lost his brother ten years ago.

 When Frida (36) lost her brother to drugs, she hid her sorrow from her parents.

-– I noticed early on that I didn’t want to burden my parents with my pain.
-And I was thinking very much about their pain.
+– I noticed early on that I didn’t want to burden my parents with my own pain.
+Also, I was constantly thinking about their pain.
 So, I felt like I was carrying a double grief, she says.

 Raising the status of grieving siblings